francoislg/PPaaS/README.md

 ## Base Parrot

 You can change the base parrot using `/partyparrot/:baseparrot`.

 The list of supported base parrots is in the `baseparrots` folder.

+Note that the changing the base parrot also supports all the other parameters.

 https://ppaas.herokuapp.com/partyparrot/rightparrot